 One final remark to a general point raised by various persons who doubt that there are many speakers of Mapudungun in Chile and Argentina.
 There are reportedly no less than 800 000 Mapuche descendants in the south of Chile, with Mapudungun as their mother tongue.
 On the Argentinean side of the Andes there are probably between 300 000 and 500 000 Mapudungun-speaking natives, although a more conservative figure stated by European NGOs for the Mapuche-speaking population in Argentina is "over 200,000".

 I hope that this information now settles the delicate issue of the original assignment of a wrong meaning to the name of one of the VLT telescopes.

 Atacama Large Millimetre Array (ALMA)

 (*) It is with deep regret that ESO announces that Guillermo Delgado, author of this article, passed away on July 26, 2002.
-As ALMA engineer and scientist he was responsible for important parts of the ALMA site characterization.
+As an ALMA engineer and scientist he was responsible for important parts of the ALMA site characterisation.
 He contributed significantly to the ALMA site development, such as ALMA radio frequency interference protection and ALMA communication studies.
 We were all impressed by his enthusiasm and commitment and are grateful for his work at ESO.